 Reaction & Thoughts:

 In America, films like The Last House on the Left, and The Texas Chainsaw Massacre were the best exponents of a newfound freedom in the horror genre.
-The success of these films did not go unnoticed in Europe, as filmmakers like Lucio Fulci, Dario Argento and Pete Walker started developing similar kinds of projects.
-Filmmakers no longer had to worry about showing too much gore and/or sex — the gates opened wide.
-Schizo is a British production that certainly falls into this category.
+The success of these films did not go unnoticed in Europe, as filmmakers like Lucio Fulci and Dario Argento started developing similar kinds of projects.
+Pete Walker’s Schizo is a British production that certainly falls into this category.

-As I said before, Schizo does anticipate the now all too familiar plot device of the psychotic madman killing the members of the cast one by one, with the innocent female left to confront the killer during the last reel — the same story elements were used in many subsequent, more successful films like Halloween (1978), Friday the 13th (1980), Prom Night (1980), and My Bloody Valentine (1981).
+As I said before, Schizo does anticipate the now all too familiar plot device of the psychotic madman killing the members of the cast one by one, with the innocent female left to confront the killer during the last reel — the same story elements were used in many subsequent like Halloween (1978) and Friday the 13th (1980).

 Jack Watson’s creepy performance made the movie.
 Lynne Frederick, who is now better known as actor Peter Sellers’s (The Pink Panther) widow, is fine as the heroine, but Watson is the thing you will remember after the movie is over.
 He does a great job as the “madman-on-the-loose.”